-In this step, fix Generator's policy π(m;θ) and perform genetic iterations on ω to maximize the fitness function Fi.
+In this step, fix Generator’s policy π(m;θ) and perform genetic iterations on ω to maximize the fitness function Fi.
 The filter structure M is sampled from π(m;θ).
 We can use any individual model M sampled from π(m;θ) to update ω.
 As mentioned before, we train ω throughout the process of finding a better value of the fitness function.

-Train the Generator parameters θ.
+Train the generator parameters θ.

 In this step, fix ω and update the policy parameters θ with the goal of maximizing the desired fitness Em~π(m;θ)[F(m,ω)].
 We use the SGDM or Adam optimizer, for which the gradient is computed using the classical REINFORCE algorithm in reinforcement learning, and a sliding average baseline to reduce the variance.
 The fitness F(M,ω) is computed by imposing the controller on the target plant to encourage the selection of a well-performing controller structure.
 The fitness function is defined in Section 3.4.
 The sliding average baseline is given by: